The City of Fishers has a very active and involved neighborhood and homeowners’ associations program.

 When utility providers install underground infrastructure in your neighborhood, there are several stages of work that may occur.
 Below is an overview of the typical process and what residents can expect from start to finish.

-Metronet Notice
+Metronet Notices

 HOA VOTING ORDINANCE